Pilot (Revenge): Plot

 Victoria announces that she will host a charity event on her large boat and will auction a piece of art from her private collection.
 She chooses to auction off a Manet painting instead of a van Gogh, because her best friend Lydia gave her the van Gogh.
 Lydia reveals quietly to Victoria that her ex-husband is threatening to put the beach house on the market.
 Lydia runs into Emily on the beach, and Emily tells her that she is renting the beach house that Lydia and her husband shared.
 Lydia officially welcomes Emily to the Hamptons.

 Emily has flashbacks when she watches a video of a trial in 1995 that shows Lydia, her father's administrator, testifying falsely against her father.
 David was falsely accused of being responsible for the crash of Flight 197.
 Emily remembers her father being arrested by FBI agents when she was young, after which she was removed from her father's care.

 Emily secretly takes pictures of Lydia having an affair with Victoria's husband, Conrad (Henry Czerny).
 She goes to the South Fork Inn, where Conrad and Lydia have secretly chosen to meet, and they have a sexual affair.
 After sleeping with Lydia and eating soup, Conrad has painful stomach pains and is in need of medical attention.
 As he is rushed to the hospital, Emily asks Lydia if Conrad is her husband and offers her a ride to the hospital.
 Lydia declines and flees the scene.
 Emily then runs into Jack Porter and his dog Sammy.
 She recognizes Jack, and leaves in a rush.

 Victoria rushes to the hospital thinking that Conrad is in a serious condition.
 The hospital tells Victoria that Conrad should not eat spicy things at the South Fork Inn, because they upset his stomach.
 Victoria questions this; she thought that Conrad had gone golfing, but the South Fork Inn is 30 minutes in the opposite direction from the golf course.
 Victoria then notices a South Fork Inn robe in the hospital bed and fiercely says "Don't do it again" to her husband's face.

 Emily attends the Memorial Day charity party hosted by Victoria, and her friend, the party planner Ashley, introduces Emily to Victoria.
 Emily mentions her meeting with Conrad and Lydia at the South Fork Inn, the previous day, in front of Victoria.
 Victoria realizes that Lydia is sleeping with her husband.
 Victoria then makes a beautiful speech and lets the crowd know that Lydia has won the art auction.
 However, Victoria sends Lydia home with the van Gogh "as a reminder of the friendship they shared."
+As Lydia leaves the party, Victoria turns her eyes and attention towards Emily.
+Emily has a flashback of the last time that Victoria looked at her straight in the eyes when she was a child.
+As FBI agents forcefully removed Emily from her father's care, she gets a glimpse of Conrad and Victoria Grayson, the very people who destroyed her father and her family.